Kiyoraka/TERAPIJIWA/README.md

 The android application which are build by using Adobe Animate and ActionScript.

-The application will display the Daily prayer for Muslim
+The application will display the Daily prayer for Muslim.